benjmin-r/squeakyvessel.com/_posts/2016-07-11-engineering-ladders-links-elsewhere.md

 * the ability to evaluate candidates prior to interview

+<a name="buffer-ladder"></a>

+#### [Buffer][buffer-ladder]

+Buffer's ladder (published early 2017) is not a ladder.
+Instead Buffer chose to use "scope of influence, together with a description of _'how work is conducted'_, [as a proxy] for technical skill.".
+I think it's a very interesting and great step forward, from the earlier, more rigid ladders.

 ### Missing a ladder?

 If you're aware of a ladder, that's shared somewhere, please [contact